nickoppen/piholeLogAnalyser-/README.md

 ## Prerequisites:
 - An instance of MariaDB
 - Raspberry Pi OS Bullseye
-- MariaDB_connector_cpp available from https://mariadb.com/docs/skysql-previous-release/connect/programming-languages/cpp/install/ (this can be tricky to install - I found that the lib files need to be in /usr/lib/aarch64-linux-gnu rather than /usr/lib and /usr/lib/mariadb where the install script tries to put them)
+- MariaDB_connector_cpp available from https://mariadb.com/docs/skysql-previous-release/connect/programming-languages/cpp/install/ (this can be tricky to install - I found that the lib files need to be in /usr/lib/aarch64-linux-gnu as well as /usr/lib and /usr/lib/mariadb where the install script tries to put them)

 ## To Compile
 - compile to gnu++17 standard